TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/detailed-design-website.md

 The website subsystem is designed to provide a designated user with access to drone data stored in the database subsystem.
 It will regularly check for updates in the database, ensuring that newly logged drones are identified by the campus police as quickly as possible, aiming for near real-time detection.
 The displayed data will be organized clearly and efficiently, facilitating the effective management of dispatcher resources.
 The website will also allow the user to approve drones for flight, enabling the necessary authorization for flights.
 If a system malfunction occurs, the user can also assess the system's status through the website to identify the source of the issue.

 ## Constraints
 These constraints were created by the previous team working on this website.
 The current team deemed these previous constraints to be on par with what is needed for the website.
-Minor changes have been made to them to better reflect the constraints that the campus police gave the team.
-The previous team's constraints can be found in this [link](https://github.com/TnTech-ECE/S24_Team1_DroneTracker/blob/main/Documentation/Signoffs/Website_System.md).
+Minor changes have been made to them to better reflect the constraints that the campus police gave the team.[^1]

 | No.| Constraint | Origin |
 | -- | --------- |--------|